- TEACHER TRAINING

 • Information Technology– – children are able to use, express themselves and develop their ideas through information and communication technology

-• E-Safety (Digital Literacy) – Children use technology safely and keep themselves safe online (Take a look at how to keep safe online (link here to the Esafety section of our website)
+• Digital Literacy – Children use technology safely and keep themselves safe online (Take a look at how to keep safe online (link here to the Online Safety section of our website)

 Following the disapplication of the QCA ICT Curriculum, our school has developed it’s own curriculum.
 This has been further developed to reflect the New computing Curriculum 2014.
 Our Computing Skills Ladder is based on the CAS Computing in Schools documentation and Herefordshire Computing Progression.